You do not need to complete these steps in exact order, but steps 2-6 must be completed by the exam registration

 The College posts deadlines and logistics about upcoming exams at least four months before the exam date.
 View the deadlines.

 Step 2: Order your official transcript

-Have the school that you attended email the College a copy of your official transcripts.
-For the purpose of writing the exam, the College only requires your undergraduate transcripts.
-Please have the institution email the official transcript to firstname.lastname@example.org.
-If they do not send transcripts via email, please have them mail a copy to:
+Once you have graduated, have the school that you attended email the College a copy of your official final transcript.
+For the purpose of writing the exam, the College only requires your undergraduate transcript.
+Please have the institution email the official final transcript to firstname.lastname@example.org.
+If they do not send transcript via email, please have them mail a copy to:

 College of Kinesiologists of Ontario

 Step 3: Complete the Academic Assessment Form

 All applicants who graduated from non-kinesiology degree programs must have their degree assessed to ensure that it is similar to an Ontario kinesiology degree.
 This is known as educational equivalency.
 You must complete the Academic Assessment Form by listing the courses you completed that you believe match the template course descriptions.
 You must also submit evidence that describes course content (i.e. course outline and syllabus).
 To assess equivalency, the College uses a point system.